geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Her looks their love and fading hope revive.

-" But lo !
+" But lo!
 Marino comes; his noble steed
 " Active and strong, the pride of ocean's breed;
 " The treasures of the deep his mail compos'd,
 " Corals and shells in bright array dispos'd,